paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-05-22-highly_optimized_images_for_the_web_in_3_steps.md

 ---
 Pascal Altena:

-> In this article, I'll cover the techniques I use to make images load fast on a webpage.
+> In this article, I’ll cover the techniques I use to make images load fast on a webpage.

 A beautifully succinct yet informative article that begs to printed out and stuck on the wall next to every web developer.